DrZhangZW/LUIEO/README.md

 This article has been accepted by IEEE Transactions on Instrumentation and Measurement.

+Modifying the validation or inference dataset path in the mobilevitv3_small_multiserver.yaml file does not require label data.

+The weights of model will be announced soon.

 If it is helpful to you, please cite

  @article{li2025luieo,